REGISTRATIONS NOW OPEN

 A word from your hosts

-We are honoured and look forward to the cordial exchange of indigenous culture, knowledge, lived experiences, practice, research, networks, and new perspectives to help us improve cancer prevention, treatment and outcomes for our peoples.
+We are honoured to host this gathering and look forward to the rich exchange of Indigenous culture, knowledge, lived experience, practice, research, networks, and fresh perspectives—each vital to improving cancer prevention, treatment, and outcomes for our peoples.

-Mark your calendars and start preparing to embark on this haerenga (journey) of discovery and joyful exchange of culture.
-Stand together with us in the wisdom of the whakataukī:
+Mark your calendars and begin preparing for this haerenga (journey) of discovery, connection, and joyful cultural exchange.
+Stand with us in the wisdom of the whakataukī:

 Mā te whakātu ka mōhio, mā te mōhio ka mārama,